UrbsLab/STREAMLINE/docs/source/development.md

 minor changes have been added to the replication phase to account for a corner cases, and changes in legend ordering in a few plots.

 #### Minor Updates
 * Updated the replication phase to handle a special case where no missing value data imputation was conducted for a feature in the training data, but one or more missing values were present for that feature in the replication dataset.
 Now, when this occurs, a relevant simple imputation strategy is applied to estimate the replication data missing values.
-Mean imputation is used for quantiative features, and mode imputation is used for categorical features.
+Mean imputation is used for quantitative features, and mode imputation is used for categorical features.
 Imputation operations are using the pandas `mean()` and `median()` function within `model_replicate.py`.
 * The legends in all the plots including the Composite Feature Importance plots are now ordered alphabetically based on the full name of the models.